 What is a Commitment Ceremony?

 By definition, a commitment ceremony is when two people pledge their lives to one another.
-It is similar to a wedding ceremony and consists of traditions but is not legally binding.
+It is similar to a wedding ceremony and consists of traditions, but it is not a legally binding ceremony.

-Traditionally, these ceremonies were held for groups of people who couldn’t marry legally because of their sexual orientation or race who opted for a commitment ceremony in its place.
+Traditionally, these ceremonies were held for individuals who were unable to marry legally.
+Why?
+Possibly because of their sexual orientation, race, or another religious or cultural reason.
+These folks opted for a commitment ceremony in its place.
 However, many couples still use this ceremony to commit to one another without going through the legal steps of marriage.

 Pros of Telling Guests You’re Having a Commitment Ceremony

-Your guests are made up of your close friends, coworkers, families, and any other special people in your life to celebrate your special day.
+Guests are typically close friends, coworkers, family, and other special people in your life who come together to celebrate your special day.
 Whether it’s a legal wedding or a commitment ceremony, the people you invite will still want to be there to celebrate your union.

-Telling your guests is keeping communication open and honest with everyone.
+Keeping your guests informed is essential for maintaining open and honest communication with everyone.
 Additionally, guests should understand and respect that decision.
-Your loved ones might feel hurt or upset if you lie to them about this, which may create future problems.
+Your loved ones might feel hurt or upset if you lie to them about this.
+Doing so may create future problems.

-Whether you are having a Virginia wedding or simply committing to each other, your loved ones will still want to and make the time to be there for it.
+Whether you’re having a Virginia wedding or simply committing to each other, include others.
+Your loved ones will still want to make the time to be there for it.

 Cons to Telling Guests You Won’t Be Legally Married